gesape/AutoStatsQ/README.md

 Latest changes
 -------------
 - Please have a look at the updated installation instructions.
 A fresh installation may be needed instead of updating.
 - 2025-10-08: Improved color scale handling for gain maps.
 Renamed all mseed data to avoid colons in file names.
+Added possibility to change cross-correlation threshold for orient test without re-calculating correlations.
 - Improved timing test (26.01.2024): More flexible selection of time windows; choppingof traces after bandpass filtering; improved plots; save single results for all stations and events.
 See also example config file and section on timing test below.
 - 2 new tutorials with step-by-step instructions in the ```example``` directory; including all input to get started.
 Example (I) - testing data and metadata downloaded from an fdsn server; Example (II) - testing locally stored data (including a synthetic test dataset).
 - Result presentation as a html report!
 After running AutoStatsQ, a html report file can be generated using ```--report```.
 The report is based on reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).